YuzhenYe/WET/README.md

   Topics:
    1) review vim, g++, basic structure of a C++ program, and git
    2) use variables (https://github.com/YuzhenYe/WET/blob/master/basics/variable.txt)
+      what's a variable; naming a variable; int & string
+      example:
+	int a = 10; //this statement declares an integer a, and initializes it to 10
-   3) basic data types & strings
+   3) basic data types
-   4) more on loops
-   5) branching structures (if-else, if-else if-else) (see HelloWorld3.cpp)
-   6) coding exercises:
+	int, string
+   4) branching structures (if-else) (see https://github.com/YuzhenYe/WET/firstCodes/EvenOdd.cpp -- the program checks if a number is odd or even).
+      Syntax:
+      if(expression) {
+	//statements -- these statements will be executed only if expression is true }
+      else {
+	//statements -- these statements will be executed only if expression is false }
-      NumberPlay.cpp -- in this program, you need to declare two integers and do something with them, and display the result (e.g., num1^2 + num2)
+   5) coding practice: VarFun.cpp, in this program, you need to declare two integers and do something with them, and display the result (e.g., num1^2 + num2)
-      BitsBytes.cpp -- write a program to find out how many distinct values a 16-bit unsigned integer would be able to represent (use a loop to compute 2^n)!

   Take-home exercises:
+    1) CrazyFun.cpp, in this program, you need to declare two integers, give them proper names, and make up your own crazy function using two variables, and display the result.
+You can refer to https://github.com/YuzhenYe/WET/firstCodes/VarFun.cpp (which involves a very simple function, summation, c = a + b) or your own version of VarFun.cpp.
+    2) CourseGrade.cpp -- the program asks user to type in a score (0-100) and displays "pass" if the score is greater than or equal to 60, otherwise display "fail".
+You can refer https://github.com/YuzhenYe/WET/firstCodes/HelloYou.cpp about getting user's inputs.
+Briefly, this is how you do:

+       int score;
+       cout << "Please type a score: " << endl; //this is to tell the user to type in a score cin >> score; //using cin to assign what the user types in to variable score

+Week 3 (next week -- 05/09/2018)
+  Topics
+   1) Different ways to get user's inputs (data): argv, cin, and reading from a file!
+   2) Arrays
+   3) coding practice: BitsBytes.cpp, write a program to find out how many distinct values a 16-bit unsigned integer would be able to represent (use a loop to compute 2^n)!
+   4) coding practice: NumArrayPlay.cpp, write a program, in which you declare an array of 10 integers, and write a loop to find out the maximum number in the array.

 # Goals:
   1) Learning the basics of C++ (NO class & objects)